Moment

-Top 5 Camera Features We're Excited To Test On The New iPhone 14 Pro
+Top 5 Camera Features We Love On The iPhone 14 Pro

 Action Mode

-iPhone 14's latest Action Mode features are something everyone has been talking about.
+Everyone has been talking about the iPhone 14's inaugural Action Mode feature.
 While Apple has always been at the forefront of mobile photography, the iPhone 14 takes it a step beyond the fold for all models available to consumers.
-Boasting a sizable 48MP sensor made to produce exceptional imagery, it also nods to filmmakers needing a little extra help with cinematic goodness: stabilization.
+Boasting a sizable 48MP sensor made to produce exceptional imagery, it also nods to filmmakers needing a little extra help with cinematic goodness —stabilization.

 That's precisely what the new action Mode is all about.
 An in-app mode for users to use IBIS technology behind a given clip for ultra-cinematic smoothness and fullness.
 Enabling such smoothness when moving the camera makes for smoother transitions without having extra accessories with you, like a gimbal.